Rose Cut Diamonds: A Guide That Contains Everything You Want to Know

 It is because antique diamonds provide a distinguishable visual treat with the impressive hand-cut facets playing with light.
 This is enough to attract lovers and collectors of vintage jewelry and pieces.

-What is Rose Cut Diamond?
+What Are Rose Cut Diamonds?

 These diamonds are known for their triangular facets, impressive flat back, and domed top-covered style.
 The number of facets is not rigid and can go from three to more than twenty, either way, ending at the top in a singular peak.

-The name ‘rose cut diamond’ is derived in the sense that the facets resemble the petals of a rose unfolding at the bud.
+The name ‘rose cut diamond’ is derived from the sense that the facets resemble the petals of a rose unfolding at the bud.
 This cut stands out because the gem is pretty much transparent due to no facets being present at the downside of the diamond which reflects light.

 Origin of Rose cut Diamond

-The Victorian Era and Georgian Era marked the first instances of rose-cut diamonds in the 1500s.
+The Victorian Era and Georgian Era marked the first instances of rose cut diamonds in the 1500s.
 They were cut by hand like other antique diamonds and meant to work exquisitely under low light conditions with their wide and large facets.

 Love came to be symbolized with the rose cut diamond ring.
-As a legend and tradition say, The third finger of the left hand contains a vein that runs directly to the heart.
+As legend and tradition say, The third finger of the left hand contains a vein that runs directly to the heart.
 It truly makes for a beautiful diamond engagement ring on a wedding day for a partner symbolizing togetherness.

 The narrow crystals are of great use as they are not extensive for other shapes due to their shallow height.
 With its rich history, it is only fair to bring in such an ethereal piece for a major event.
 Rose in itself translates to a symbol of love and romance.

 Hence, pop that question with this beautiful piece to make your moment even more special.
-Rose-cut diamonds and their jewelry are now available as lab-grown diamonds and look/feel just the same.
+Rose cut diamonds and their jewelry are now available as lab-grown diamonds and look/feel just the same.